du33169/TabsTray/README.md

 - [x] Card size: use device screen size
 - [x] New Tab floating button
 - [x] Option page -> Tray Page Mode Option ( tab, popup)
-- [ ] Expand Button for popup to switch to a single tab (auto hide o)
+- [x] Expand Button for popup to switch to a single tab (auto hide on tab mode)
 - [ ] New (and default) Tray Page Mode Option: In-page, like a drawer, slide animated from the bottom
 - [ ] primary color bordered active tab, for popup and in-page mode
 - [ ] Browser native style with emotion-js